 - 1. Current enrollment in an APA-accredited Ph.D. or Psy.D. program in Clinical or Counseling Psychology. - 2.
-Completion of 775 Total Hours of practicum work by application deadline (November 1, 2022). - 3.
+Completion of 775 Total Hours of practicum work by the AAPI deadline for practicum hours accrued (October 1, 2023). - 3.
 425 of the combined Total Practicum Hours must be related to direct interventions and assessment, preferably with at least 50% of those combined hours with adult patients and/or clients.
-Further, of the 550 combined Intervention/ Assessment hours: - a) At least 240 face-to-face Intervention Hours - b) At least 80 direct Assessment hours
+Further, of the 425 combined Intervention/ Assessment hours: - a) At least 240 face-to-face Intervention Hours - b) At least 70 direct Assessment hours is preferred